Paget Primary School

 As part of the scheme your child has daily spellings linked to the speed sound they are learning.
 We also focus on Red Words (these are tricky words that we can’t Fred in our Head or use our phonics to help us spell).

 As children progress through the levels, the amount of spellings they bring home will increase.
-Once the children move to Grey Group they will access the RWI spelling rules programme that moves away from spelling phonetically and teaches spelling rules.
+Once the children move to Grey Group they will access the Spelling Seeds programme that moves away from spelling phonetically and teaches spelling rules.
 The learning is introduced through fun videos and then the children will practise daily the new rules, completing a spelling test weekly as well as dictation to ensure that they can apply the rules when they are writing.

 Reading Books Sent Home